Work (thermodynamics): Comparison with pressure–volume work

+Comparison with shaft work

 Non-mechanical work also contrasts with shaft work.
 Shaft work is the other of the two mainly considered kinds of mechanical contact work.
 It transfers energy by rotation, but it does not eventually change the shape or volume of the system.
 Because it does not change the volume of the system it is not measured as pressure–volume work, and it is called isochoric work.
 Considered solely in terms of the eventual difference between initial and final shapes and volumes of the system, shaft work does not make a change.
 During the process of shaft work, for example the rotation of a paddle, the shape of the system changes cyclically, but this does not make an eventual change in the shape or volume of the system.
 Shaft work is a kind of contact work, because it occurs through direct material contact with the surrounding matter at the boundary of the system.
 A system that is initially in a state of thermodynamic equilibrium cannot initiate any change in its internal energy.
 In particular, it cannot initiate shaft work.
 This explains the curious use of the phrase "inanimate material agency" by Kelvin in one of his statements of the second law of thermodynamics.
 Thermodynamic operations or changes in the surroundings are considered to be able to create elaborate changes such as indefinitely prolonged, varied, or ceased rotation of a driving shaft, while a system that starts in a state of thermodynamic equilibrium is inanimate and cannot spontaneously do that.
 Thus the sign of shaft work is always negative, work being done on the system by the surroundings.
 Shaft work can hardly be done indefinitely slowly; consequently it always produces entropy within the system, because it relies on friction or viscosity within the system for its transfer.
 The foregoing comments about shaft work apply only when one ignores that the system can store angular momentum and its related energy.